snmedley/PRPP_SMART_BHM/README.md

 We previously developed frequentist weighted and replicated regression method (WRRM) to estimate PRPP-SMART DTRs (with code in my repository [PRPP_SMART_WRRM_continuous](https://github.com/snmedley/PRPP_SMART_WRRM_continuous/tree/main)).
 However, this method conduct a fixed level of borrowing (i.e., the amount of data borrowing does not depend on the observed data) and incur bias in settings of moderate to large differences in expected outcomes between PRPP-SMART participants.
 Here, we present 3 Bayesian hierarchical modeling (BHM) methods to estimate PRPP-SMART DTRs which conduct dynamic borrowing.
 In the companion manuscript, we demonstrate that our BHM methods significantly reduce bias compared to WRRM in scenarios with moderate to large differences in expected outcomes.

+Note that our previous method estimated average outcomes directly at the DTR level while the methods presented here estimate average outcomes at the trial pathway then derive the DTR estimates.

 ## Data Generation and Simulation Scenarios
 Code to generate PRPP-SMART data with a continuous stage 2 outcome can be found in my repository [PRPP_SMART_WRRM_continuous](https://github.com/snmedley/PRPP_SMART_WRRM_continuous/tree/main).